Black Grouper

 Quick Facts

-What Is Black Grouper?
+What is a Black Grouper?

 Black Grouper is a large, reef-dwelling fish found in the warm waters of the western Atlantic, especially around Florida, the Gulf of America, and the Caribbean.
 It’s known for its robust body, square tail, and dark gray to black coloration with irregular bronze or lighter blotches that help it blend into rocky reefs and ledges.
 As an apex predator, black grouper feeds on smaller fish, crustaceans, and cephalopods, often using stealth and short bursts of speed to ambush prey.
 It’s a highly sought-after species among both anglers and spearfishers due to its size, strength, and tendency to inhabit structured reef environments.